sonatype/nexus-oss/plugins/yum/nexus-yum-repository-plugin/README.md

 #### Summary

-The _nexus-yum-plugin_ makes deploying Java application to _real_ RHEL-compatible servers really easy and works as a relyable platform for your deployments.
+The _nexus-yum-repository-plugin_ makes deploying Java application to _real_ RHEL-compatible servers really easy and works as a relyable platform for your deployments.

 ### Staging RPMs in Nexus Professional